-When you leave your home and step into the office, you do not leave all your rights at the door.
+When you leave your home and step into the office, you do not leave your rights at the door.
 Whether you were unlawfully terminated or have been subjected to sexual harassment, you need an experienced attorney to aggressively protect your rights.

 At the Albany, New York, law firm of Cooper Erving & Savage LLP, our lawyers have extensive experience with civil rights and employee litigation.
 You can count on us to make sure that your side of the story is heard.

-At Cooper Erving & Savage, our experienced lawyers represent employees in a broad range of civil rights and employee litigation cases involving:
+Our experienced lawyers represent employees in a broad range of civil rights and employee litigation cases involving:

 - Sex or race discrimination

 - Family and Medical Leave Act (FMLA)

 - Pension Matters (ERISA)